ga-wdi-boston/git-basics-assessment/diagnostic.md

 What are the two formatting items you **need** to make up your commit message?

 <!-- Remove this comment and place your answer here. -->
-have the action as a verb in order - do, finish, make
+have the action as a verb in order - do, finish